JiachenRen/Kelvin/README.md

 ## MacOS User Interface

 Finally, the UI is here!
-Well, it is rather simple, but isn't that a good thing?
-Using `Highlightr` (which uses [highlight.js](https://highlightjs.org "highlight.js homepage") at its core), the editor supports **185** languages and **89** themes.
-That's just something extra and useless imo but hey, it looks great!
+Using `Highlightr` (which uses [highlight.js](https://highlightjs.org "highlight.js homepage") at its core), the editor supports **186** languages and **89** themes.
+(That's just something extra and useless imo but hey, it looks great!)
+The `highlight.js` core is modified to support syntax highlighting for kelvin language, which is used by default.

 ### Integrated Development Environment
-Well, it is primitive as of now... but it gets the job done!
-It sort of works like the old [Swift Playground](https://developer.apple.com/swift-playgrounds/ "Apple's Introduction on Swift Playgrounds") - that is, as you edit your code, the editor automatically compiles and runs it for you!
-Only this time, it is faster (imo of course...).
-The window on the lower left is the `console`, all program outputs go in there.
-The window on the lower right is the `debugger`, all execution logs including compilation time, run time, errors, and step by step execution result go in there.
+The IDE works like the old [Swift Playground](https://developer.apple.com/swift-playgrounds/ "Apple's Introduction on Swift Playgrounds") - that is, as you edit your code, the editor automatically compiles and runs it for you!
+Only this time, it is faster.
+The window on the lower left is the `console`, which serves as the program's `IO` interface.
+The window on the lower right is the `debugger`, all execution logs including compilation time, run time, errors & stack trace, and step by step execution result go in there.

-Below is a screenshot of Kelvin IDE in default `github` theme, highlighted using `ruby`'s syntax (keep in mind that you can choose from a large poo of candidates).
+Below is a screenshot of Kelvin IDE in the default theme (keep in mind that you can choose from a large poo of candidates), highlighted using `kelvin`'s syntax .
 The screenshot demonstrates how to find the **tangent line/plane** of multivariate functions.
 (Notice how the whole script is compiled and evaluated in under **0.1 seconds**!)
 Even if the execution time lasts longer, there won't be any lagging since the scripts run on a separate thread and are cancelled/started automatically.

 ![Finding Tangent with IDE and Kelvin](/Misc/Screenshots/finding_tangent.png "Finding Tangent")